Celebrating a Forgotten Father

-My siblings often tell me that I tend to over-glorify my physician-dad and his life.
-Perhaps … but I’m a storyteller and my father had plenty of good stories to tell.
+My siblings sometimes tell me that I tend to over-glorify my physician-dad and his life.
+Perhaps … but I’m a storyteller and my father lived a life of good stories.

-But despite my inquisitive journalistic nature, I could never get him to talk very much about his own father.
-In our family it’s something of a scandal as to what he did.
+Despite my inquisitive journalistic nature, though, I could never get him to talk very much about his own father.
+In our family it’s something of a scandal as to what he was and did.
 History has not been kind to him.
-To dad: his mother, Alice Ward Kelly, was his “guiding light” and his father, Augustine Charles Kelly, was largely forgotten.
-The couple had married on December 27, 1916 in Brooklyn.
+Dad called his mother, Alice Ward Kelly, the “guiding light” in his life while his father, Augustine Charles Kelly, was largely forgotten.
+The couple was married on December 27, 1916 in Brooklyn, NY.

-We do know that “Gus” was a man of “substance” early in his life.
-Dad said the family lived very well during the Roaring 20s.
+I did learn that “Gus” was a man of “substance” early in his life.
+Dad said the family lived very well during the Roaring ’20s.
 My grandfather worked in the hospitality business and rose to senior management positions at several high-end East Coast hotels.
 This included the celebrated Willard Hotel in Washington, DC.

 “It’s a wise father that knows his own child.”